Trooper Steven Frink

 Trooper Frink became a member of the 62nd Trooper Basic Training Class and was commissioned December 20, 1985, assigned to Bellevue.
 Trooper Frink joined the Bellevue motors unit just two years after commission.

 On Thursday, March 18, 1993, Trooper Frink clocked a Mercedes traveling eastbound on I-90 going 82 MPH.
 The car was being driven by a 15 year-old Bellevue High School student heading back to campus from lunch in Seattle’s International District.
 Trooper Frink attempted to stop the Mercedes near 77th Avenue Southeast.
 Trooper Frink radioed communications that he was attempting to overtake the speeding suspect vehicle.
-The suspect exited to Island Crest Way, collided with the northern jersey barrier wall and spun around inside the tunnel, facing Trooper Frink.
-As Trooper Frink entered the tunnel, he approached the sharp right-hand turn, and drove up onto the tunnel wall where he struck a barrier.
+The suspect exited to Island Crest Way, collided with the northern jersey barrier wall, and spun around inside the tunnel, facing Trooper Frink.
+As Trooper Frink entered the tunnel he approached the sharp right-hand turn, seeing the Mercedes facing back at him.
+In trying to avert an accident, Trooper Frink drove up onto the tunnel wall where he struck a barrier.
 He was thrown off of his motorcycle and his head struck a light pole.
 His riderless motorcycle traveled another 150 feet before it fell from the wall, coming to rest in the middle of the off-ramp.
 The suspect saw Trooper Frink crash, backed up and drove away.
 The suspect drove into a private driveway where he and a passenger changed a flat tire and walked off.
 They were arrested a short time later by the Mercer Island Police Department.

 On March 22, 1993, Trooper Frink died at Overlake Hospital in Bellevue from head and chest injuries suffered in the collision.
 At the time of his death, Trooper Frink, who was 39 years old, had served eight years with the Washington State Patrol.